-There are many ideas surrounding whether investing in stocks that consistently show a downfall is a good idea or not.
+There are many ideas surrounding whether investing in stocks that consistently show a decline is a good idea or not.

 The dilemma!!!